 You aren’t going to change what has happened.
 You can’t change anyone, except yourself and how you want to move forward.
 In order for you to heal you must first respect the fact that they are your parents.
 But you don’t have to carry any of their actions with you.
 Put them in the proper perspective of the past.
 Carrying bitterness and anger will only feed the pain and kill any chance for your joy.

 The commandment is about you and how you react to something that was done to you.
 Is it an easy solution?
 By no means!
-But once you take that first step to honor you parents’ place in your life and give your future to God, you will find strength to grow away from the negative impact and toward the abundant life you were promised.
+But once you take that first step to honor you parents’ place in your life, aging in place and give your future to God, you will find strength to grow away from the negative impact and toward the abundant life you were promised.

 Honoring your parents doesn’t mean putting them on a pedestal or giving them praise they don’t deserve.
 It can mean seeing them in the light of broken people and not continually complaining about their actions.
 Honoring may mean not picking fights or arguing when you feel mistreated.
 Honoring may be letting go of what they did and focusing on what good you can do.